1 November 2025

 Here are the links to what I have used on the project.
 Affiliate links are used on some products.
 This means that if you make a purchase after clicking on my link, I receive a small commission with no extra cost to you.
 I truly appreciate your support when using these links.
 Please click on the logo below the product to shop at your favourite store.
 All products were personally purchased except marked with an asterisk (*) which were kindly sent to me to use.
 You can read my full disclosure here.

-Hello there, I am delighted to be joining Pinkfresh Studio today to celebrate the July 2025 release with a fun Instagram Hop.
-In case you missed it, I shared one card using the new release here yesterday and today I have another.
+Hello there, I am delighted to be joining Pinkfresh Studio today to celebrate the new Flourish & Glow release with a fun Instagram Hop.
+Whilst the fun for the hop is happening over on Instagram, I still wanted to share my card here.

 PLEASE NOTE: This post contains affiliate links.
 Please see below for my full disclosure.

-I started off my card by stamping the main floral image from the Pinkfresh Studio Blushing Blooms Stamp onto white cardstock using Pinkfresh Studio Detail Black Hybrid Ink.
-I then placed the Pinkfresh Studio Blushing Blooms Stencils over the top, one by one, to add ink blending to the flowers, leaves and stems using blending brushes
+I started off my card by stamping the two floral images from the Pinkfresh Studio Cozy Blooms Stamp Set onto white cardstock using Pinkfresh Studio Detail Black Hybrid Ink.
+I then used the Pinkfresh Studio Cozy Blooms Stencils to colour the images in using ink blending.

-I stamped the sentiment from the Pinkfresh Studio Blushing Blooms Stamp onto white cardstock using Pinkfresh Studio Detail Black Hybrid Ink.
-It was die cut out using the Pinkfresh Studio Blushing Blooms Die.
-I cut the die another three times from white cardstock and adhered them behind the stamped one for added dimension.
-I then adhered it to the card using thin foam tape.
-To finish, I embellished with Pinkfrsh Studio Ice Clear Drops
+The letters were then adhered on top.
+I stamped the sentiment from the Pinkfresh Studio Cozy Blooms Stamp Set onto white cardstock using Pinkfresh Studio Detail Black Hybrid Ink.
+It was die cut out using the coordinating die and the 'friend' word cut apart from the 'hello' word before adhering to the card.
+To finish, I embellished with Pinkfresh Studio Iridescent Dew Drops

 SUPPLIES: